kwinter745321/ESP32LVGL/Videos/video58/README.md

      - sdcard_driver.py        in case you want to use the sd card (see the test_button2_lcdbus.py program as an example)
  - font           a directory of font files

+ # Late Update - 08 October 2025

+ A viewer suggested that we build the firmware with the RGB and ch422g drivers.
+ So we did.
+Here is the command:

+python3 make.py esp32 BOARD=ESP32_GENERIC_S3 BOARD_VARIANT=SPIRAM_OCT DISPLAY=ili9341 DISPLAY=rgb_display DISPLAY=st7796 EXPANDER=ch422g INDEV=gt911 INDEV=xpt2046 clean

+We include this file in the firmware_alternate folder.